 Companies will now be required to inform customers when their discount benefits cease.

-Around two million families are receiving letters telling them they are not on the best plan.
+Around 1.6 million families have received letters telling them they are not on the best plan.

 Companies are now required to develop simple fact sheets with understandable comparisons.